drborges/rivers/Readme.md

 }
 ```

 Producers implement the [pipeline pattern](https://blog.golang.org/pipelines) in order to asynchronously produce items that will be eventually consumed by a further stage in the pipeline.
+Rivers provides a few implementations of producers such as:

+- `rivers.FromRange(0, 1000)`
+- `rivers.FromSlice(slice)`
+- `rivers.FromData(1, 2, "a", "b", Person{Name:"Diego"})`
+- `rivers.FromFile(aFile).ByLine()`
+- `rivers.FromSocket("tcp", ":8484")`

 A good producer implementation takes care of at least 3 important aspects:

 1. Checks if rivers context is still opened before emitting any item
-2. Defers the recover function from rivers context as part of the goroutine execution
+2. Defers the recover function from rivers context as part of the goroutine execution (For more see `Cancellation` topic)
 3. Closes the writable stream at the end of the go routine.
 By closing the channel further stages of the pipeline know when their work is done.

 Lets see how one would go about converting a slice of numbers into a stream with a simple Producer implementation: